erosvitor/CTSLocation/README.md

 # CTSLocation

 ## Description

-The **CTSLocation** is an Android application that show coordinates and data about your location.
+Android application that show coordinates and data about your location.

 ## Screenshots